Most Formula 1 fans are aware of the Codemasters game franchise, but there are some F1-based titles you might not have heard of before.

 Grand Prix Legends

 For any Grand Prix Legends fans out there, don’t hate on us.
 GPL was a good game based on the 1967 season and was praised for its graphics and handling at the time, especially considering it was released for PC way back in 1998.
-It wasn’t a massively popular F1 game though, but it did develop a cult following.
+It wasn’t enormously popular at release, but over time it has developed a massive cult following.

 Gerhard Berger’s Formula 1 Quiz